-There are a number of historical sites too within easy distance of the hotels in your car or a taxi.
+There are a number of historical and religious sites too within easy distance of the hotels in your car or a taxi.
 For example, you can visit the site where John the Baptist baptised Jesus Christ.
 It’s still in excavation as interestingly, it was only fairly recently discovered.

 Another option is to visit Mount Nebo, which is a short drive away.
 It offers an incredible panoramic view of the Holy Land, including the Dead Sea and Jericho and Jerusalem in Israel.
 Both Christianity and Islam can trace the beginnings of their religions to this land, making it a hugely significant location.

 A fifteen minute or so drive into the mountains takes you to the Dead Sea Panorama Complex, offering a scenic restaurant as well as the Dead Sea museum.
 Although not huge, it provides an interesting insight into the geology, ecology and history of the area.

 Wherever you drive in the Dead Sea, you’ll be guaranteed a phenomenally scenic drive, and for that alone, it’s worth leaving your hotel.

 Visiting the Dead Sea in Jordan

 So that’s my guide to visiting the Dead Sea in Jordan, together with my review of staying at the Crowne Plaza Dead Sea Resort & Spa.
 The Dead Sea is a must-do on any Jordan itinerary, for both the sensational landscape, and for the unique experience of floating in the water.

 Hopefully this guide has been inspiring, or useful if you’re already planning on going to the Dead Sea in Jordan.
 If you’re looking for a one week Jordan itinerary, do check out my guide, as well as my complete guides to Petra found here.

 If you’ve enjoyed this guide to visiting the Dead Sea in Jordan. then do feel free to share using the below links.